Published by Christina Riley. Last Updated on November 21, 2023.

 4139 Park Road, Charlotte, NC

 Park Road Books has been in business since 1977 and is the only full-service independent bookstore in Charlotte selling all new books.
 A community staple, they show their love for the community through book clubs and author events.

-Park Road Books prides itself on being able to find the right book for the right person.
+Park Road Books prides itself on finding the right book for the right person.
 When you stop by, you may also meet their bookstore dog, Lola!

 347 S. Main St, Burlington, NC

 Persnickety Books offers new and used books acquired through the hard work of their book sourcers.
-At Persnickety, there’s always something new waiting when you come to visit!
-They also offer a trade-in program where you can trade your gently used books for store credit.
+At Persnickety, something new is always waiting when you visit!
+They also offer a trade-in program to trade your gently used books for store credit.

 They’re located in a building with an upstairs loft that can be rented out for any kind of event you can think of.